-Ten school property tax referenda seeking additional dollars for student safety, mental health services, teacher compensation, transportation, and other essentials were at stake in the primary elections held Tuesday, May 7.
+Ten school property tax referenda seeking additional dollars for student safety, mental health services, teacher compensation, transportation, and other essentials were at stake during the primary elections on Tuesday, May 7.

-Six succeeded, and four foundered, the lowest passing percentage in any May since 2011 — which, incidentally, was also a Mayoral Primary.
+Six school referenda succeeded, and four foundered, the lowest passing percentage in any May since 2011 — which, incidentally, was also a Mayoral Primary.

-Indeed, if you were to rank order each May over the past nine years by school referenda pass rate, you’d find that the bottom three are the three Mayoral Primary elections (2019, 2015, and 2011) — so if you’re planning a referendum, and you can afford the flexibility, steer clear of May 2023.
+Indeed, if you were to rank order each May over the past nine years by school referenda pass rate, you’d find the three Mayoral Primary elections (2019, 2015, and 2011) at the very bottom — so if you’re planning a referendum and can afford the flexibility, steer clear of May 2023.

 Elsewhere on Tuesday, in the Elkhart Community Schools, 62.6% spurned the 58-cent referendum tax rate that would have replaced the 13-cent referendum approved by 60.2% of voters in May 2014.
 The question had been tarred by opponents as a “341% take hike”.
 Elkhart is just the second district ever to win its first classroom/operations referendum but lose the followup.

 Since 2008, 124 school referenda have prevailed out of 198 attempted, an overall passage rate of 62.6 percent.